Glorou/PenumbraImageManipulationPlugin/README.md

 Layers are enabled and disabled based upon the current mod status and setting.
 You can configure multiple textures to replace, the primary use-case being skin textures but can be used for clothing textures as well.

-This project wouldn't be possible without the contributions of these projects, they have my greatest thanks.
+This project wouldn't be possible without them, they have my greatest thanks.

 ![GitHub Release](https://img.shields.io/github/v/release/xivdev/Penumbra?style=plastic&label=Penumbra) ![GitHub Release](https://img.shields.io/github/v/release/0ceal0t/Dalamud-VFXEditor?style=plastic&label=VfxEdit)